Alevsk/alevsk.com/content/posts/2023-07-01-a-quick-story-of-security-pitfalls-with-execcommand-in-software-integrations.md

 ![Ansible Semaphore](/images/ansible-semaphore.jpg)

+> This vulnerability has been reported to <https://www.cve.org/> and a CVE has been assigned 🎉.
+[Read about CVE-2023-39059](#cve-report-cve-2023-39059)

 In this article, I aim to talk about an interesting open-source project that I came across a couple of weeks ago while making some upgrades in my home lab.
 This project caught my attention and turned into the main subject of my weekend security research.

 - [Introduction](#introduction)